waterrot/responsible-investers/README.md

 Thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for helping me with brainstorming on how to code curtain things and for helping me reflect on my own work.

-[The following Code Institute student project](https://github.com/jumboduck/CV-Builder) helped me in to create this readme file.
+[My old Code Institute MSP2 project](https://github.com/jumboduck/CV-Builder) helped me in to create this readme file, I used that as a template.

 Thanks [Slack Overflow](https://stackoverflow.com/) for giving me code idea's when I was not curtain on how to code something.

-Thanks [Code Pen IO](https://codepen.io/rsherry/pen/QwoqyO) for giving me tips on how to make the add and remove players Javascript code.
+Thanks [Materialize](https://materializecss.com/) for providing basic code to make the basic elements on the side like the footer and header.

-The footer was made with help of a previous project about making a [CV](https://github.com/waterrot/CV).